hapax/hapax.github.io/assets/extreme.md

 outside $3\sigma$, then with $n \approx 1/p$ observations, I would expect to get such an outlier!

-My goal is to give a quick outline of some ideas that were new to me.
-They are not new, just cool.
+My goal is to give a quick outline of some old ideas that were new to me and that I found useful.
 I'll start with some simple observations which expand on the $n
 \approx 1/p$ calculation, and compute (asymptotically) the expected largest sample for the normal distribution.